MrSAHaseeb/Youtube-Video-Uploader/privacy_policy.md

 **Saved Locally:** Stekeblads Video Uploader saves all its settings in one place, the "uploader data" directory located at the same place as the program's .jar-file.
-To delete all local data the program uses you can either delete said directory or go into the settings window and press the "CLEAR STORED DATA"-button.
+To delete all local data the program uses you can either delete said directory or go into the settings window and press the "CLEAR STORED DATA"-button (settings window {was/will be} added in version 1.2.)
 This is a (incomplete) list showing what type of information is saved and what it is used for:
 - Data retrieved from YouTube
   - A list of all your playlists -